yutaoliu/aa277/README.md

 # Multi-UAV active thermal sensing

 Like birds, gliders soar by gaining power from thermals, columns of rising air of varying sizes and strengths.
-In the absence of wind, gliders descend down a path governed by the gliding ratio $L/D$.
+In the absence of wind, gliders descend down a path governed by the gliding ratio.
 But by exploiting the upwind present in thermals, gliders are not only able to keep afloat, but also gain height by circling in on the column of rising air.
 This practice, known as *thermaling*, is also common among large birds to conserve energy.
 But thermals are by nature not visible, and could not be remotely sensed, meaning that its information is only locally available.